 Only humanity is in a crisis.

-So we must be the only solution.
+So we must also be the only solution.

-Crisis: A time of rebirth and renewal.
+The time for rebirth and renewal.